People are moving into downtown Richmond; residential population grows 45%

 "There are so many events that I started to meet a lot of people in the area," Baxter said.
 "People around here seem to know each other's face for the most part."

-His lease is about to come up for a resign in the next month with an added $100 per month price tag, but he says he didn't have any hesitations in renewing his lease.
+His lease is about to come up in the next month with an added $100 per month price tag, but he says he didn't have any hesitation in renewing his lease.

 "When I saw the downtown area with the businesses and the buildings, I wanted to be in the heart of all of it," Baxter said.